Make every purchase count with UROKO REWARDS! Learn More

 “There are only two kinds of people: those who like fish tacos and those who have never tried one.” – my older brother Ron

-Crispy, Beer-Battered Perfection
+Crispy, Beer Battered Perfection

 There was an incredible fish taco stand in the center of town near the large church.
 It was always packed.
 The tacos were cooked in lard, slathered in white sauce, and topped with shredded cabbage, doused in super spicy salsa, and finished with a squeeze of lime.
-I would order taco after taco until I couldn't eat any more.
+I would order taco after taco until I could not eat any more.

 I try to replicate them with the tacos I make today.
-Crispy beer-battered fish tacos, loaded with slightly spicy, creamy coleslaw and topped with lime crema, are pure heaven in a tortilla.
+Crispy beer-battered fish tacos loaded with slightly spicy, creamy coleslaw and topped with lime crema are pure heaven in a tortilla.

-A Few Strong Opinions:
+A Few Strong Opinions

 Quick Fish Taco Rundown